mike-tr/RaceAI/README.md

 # RaceAI

 Idk what to show for seminar so i want to make a racing game where the "enemies" would be car that learned how to drive via Genetic algorithm.
+And i wanted to do it anyway, so 2 birds with 1 stone.

+## Done
 - Added Matrix Class that basically allows all matrix operations needed for neural networks, i.e Multiply Matrices, multiply be scalar, add scalar, devide, get random matrix etc...
 - Added support for applying any (doube) -> (double) function on every entry of the matrix. (i.e apply activation function).